huang12zheng/git-explore/README.md

 > create a file git-explore.db with maxvalue of cargo.toml
 git-explore commit -d KEY_BASEPATH
 > change version on git-explore.db and Cargo.toml
-git-explore pull
+git-explore commit -cm "message"
-git-explore push
+> commit message and don't update version if message not start with "v" git-explore pull git-explore push
 ```